bsamanvitha/learning-journal/python-coding.md

 - Dynamic Programming

 ### July 7:
-- I learned how nested fod loops can be avoided by looping from left then right and precomputing values
+- learned how nested fod loops can be avoided by looping from left then right and precomputing values

+#### July 8:
+-  practiced arrays and scheduling, implemented flattening a list for scheduling